mbazhlekova/forms-in-react/README.md

 3. Formik
 4. Final Form

-All projects are bootstrapped with create-react-app and use Material-UI for styling.
+All projects are bootstrapped with create-react-app and use [Rebass](https://rebassjs.org/) components.